kryherd/CARAT/preprocessing.md

 1. Check the top directory (line 10 of `create_afni_proc.sh` as described above.
 2. Change line 2 of `multiple_afni_proc.sh` to a list of the subjects you want to preprocess, separated by a space.
 3. Run the following command: `sh multiple_afni_proc.sh`

+## Running the Preprocessing Scripts

+Now we will actually run the preprocessing.
+Once you generate the scripts, you should see them in each subject's folder.
+One cool feature of `afni_proc` is that it puts the code to run the script in the script itself.

+1. Open the generated preprocessing script in your text editor (e.g., TextWrangler).
+You may have to specify that the file is opened using the text editor, since by default it will be an executable file.
+2. Copy the text from line 8 (not including the `#`).
+3. Open Terminal.
+4. Navigate to the folder containing the preprocessing script (usually `~/some_directory/sub-SUBJNUMBER/`)
+5. Type `tcsh` to start the t-shell
+6. Paste the text from the preprocessing script.

+That's it!
+It will take a little while for the preprocessing script to run.
+Your computer will make some sounds while it runs.
+That's ok.

+**Note:** Keep on the lookout for WARNINGS or ERRORS.
+OK warnings include:

+* Warnings about obliqueness (usually AFNI can deal with the small amount of obliqueness our scanner gives)
+* Dataset is already aligned in time
+* Input dataset is not 3D+time
+* Removing constant voxels

+## Checking the Preprocessing

+A first step for checking the success of your preprocessing is using @ss_review_driver.
+This is an interactive function created by AFNI to make sure your preprocessing went smoothly.
+I've also created a log file for you to keep track of your preprocessing.
+You will have to run the ss_review_driver script twice -- once for SPONT and once for SPR.

+1. Navigate into the results directory `sub-subjnunm/sub-subjnum.spr or .spont`
+2. Paste `./@ss_review_driver` into Terminal.
+3. Follow the prompts.
+4. In the first step, copy the average motion per TR as well as the number of TRs censored and the % of TRs into the log.
+5. Indicate how good the alignment is.
+Use the 'o' key to toggle the overlay (functional data) on and off.
+Pay attention to ventricles to get a good idea of how good the alignment is.
+6. Copy any regression warnings into the log.
+7. For activation, you should see most of the big blobs within the brain.
+Some blobs will be outside of the brain, but in general the shape should match the underlying anatomy.
+Note this on the log.
+8. Note any additional things you notice during the review drivers process.

+Hopefully, most of your data will preprocess fine.
+I would suggest going through the review drivers process soon after you collect each subject.
+That way, I can help adjust the preprocessing script if there are some problems with alignment or skull stripping, etc. for a given subject.